 The south of France is known for its spectacular scenery and it is difficult to know where to begin, but we’ve put together ten beautiful places to visit in Provence.
-With its rolling fields of lavender, pebbled roads lined with towering plane trees, and picturesque villages, it amazes me it isn’t completely overrun with tourists.
+With its rolling lavender fields, pebbled roads lined with towering plane trees, and picturesque villages, it amazes me it isn’t completely overrun with tourists.
 Your senses will be on overload from the diversity of scenery, from the azure blue of the Mediterranean to the rust colored hills of Roussillon.
 It’s easy to understand why artisans have made the pilgrimage to Provence through the centuries to seek inspiration from this landscape.
 There are many villages, sights, and attractions to see, but here are the best places to visit in the south of France.